JimengShi/DL/README.md

 **4. Convolutional Neural Networks**

 This course will teach you how to build convolutional neural networks and apply it to image data.
-When you finish this class,you will:
+When you finish this class, you will:
 - Understand how to build a convolutional neural network, including recent variations such as residual networks.
 - Know how to apply convolutional networks to visual detection and recognition tasks.
 - Know to use neural style transfer to generate art.